microsoft/WhatTheHack/002-IntroToAzureAI/Student/Resources/Challenge-1.2-Custom-Vision-1/0_README.md

 on <https://customvision.ai> are exposed through this library, allowing you to automate all aspects of the Custom Vision Service.
-You can obtain a key by creating a new project at <https://customvision.ai> and then clicking on the "setting" gear in the top right.
+You can obtain a key by creating a new project at <https://customvision.ai> and then clicking on the `setting` gear in the top right.

 > Note: Internet Explorer is not supported.
 We recommend using Edge, Firefox, or Chrome.

 ### The Images used for Training and Predicting

-In the Resources\Images folder are three folders:
+In the `Resources\Images` folder are three folders:

 - Hemlock
 - Japanese Cherry
 - Test

-The Hemlock and Japenese Cherry folders contain images of these types of plants that will be trained and tagged.
-The Test folder contains an image that will be used to perform the test prediction
+The `Hemlock` and `Japanese Cherry` folders contain images of these types of plants that will be trained and tagged.
+The `Test` folder contains an image that will be used to perform the test prediction